debridge-finance/debridge-contracts-v1/docs/contracts/interfaces/IDeBridgeGate.md

   )
 ```

-Emitted once the tokens are transferred and withdrawn on the original(native) chain.
+Emitted once the tokens are transferred and withdrawn on a target chain

 ## PairAdded
 ```solidity